 - Number of whales seen in the group observed

 The UAS website represents an excellent resource for whale watchers and those interested in learning more about these great creatures.
-The Humpback Whales of Southeastern Alaska website contains background information about the whales, details some of the Humpback whale research currently being conducted, the fluke identification catalog, information on how to identify whales and then contribute sightings, and a listing of links related to these whales.
+The Humpback Whales of Southeastern Alaska website contains background information about the whales, details some of the research currently being conducted on Humpbacks, the fluke identification catalog, information on how to identify whales and contribute sightings, and a listing of links related to the whales.